Last updated: 28th Jan, 2019

 Businesses don’t have time to waste; wasted time is wasted money.

 Your customers don’t have time to waste, either.
 They’re not going to wade through fluff to get to the point.
-We’re busy people.
+We’re all busy people.

 The statistics prove it: Most readers spend 37 seconds reading an article, on average.
 You’ve got a tiny window to intrigue them, demonstrate that you understand your niche and your audience, and explain what solution you’re offering.